jpaldi91/fc3.0-01docker/README.md

 ### ENTRYPOINT

 **`ENTRYPOINT`** is used in Dockerfile to specify fixed commands to run in the container, with the option to run that command with additional arguments or specific options.
 The Dockerfile in the `hello\` directory ilustrates this.
 If the image `hello` is now built from that and a container is created from it without additional arguments, the output will be `Hello World` by default.
 But if we run `docker run --rm hello "JP"`, the output will be `Hello JP` instead.

+So, in order to make sure if something can be passed as argument when creating a container, we can check out the Dockerfile of the image being used.
+If you don't have the Dockerfile locally, the container registry (e.g. DockerHub) would be a great place to start your search.

+💡 **Note:** It is common to make a `.sh` file to be set as the entrypoint of a Dockerfile.
+In these cases, if something is required to be passed as an argument to that entrypoint or to something else run besides it, the `.sh` file must end with `exec "$@"`.
+More explanation can be found [here](https://unix.stackexchange.com/questions/466999/what-does-exec-do) and [also here](https://stackoverflow.com/questions/39082768/what-does-set-e-and-exec-do-for-docker-entrypoint-scripts).